 - Lease option finance: In this scenario, the property is leased to the purchaser while payments are made under an option towards the deposit on the purchase of the property.

 Will I have to put down a deposit?

-It depends on the vendor, but you will generally be required to complete a deposit of around 2-5% of the property purchase price.
-However, this compares favourably to a 10-20% deposit required by most Australian lenders for a standard mortgage product.
+It depends on the vendor and the agreement you enter into.
+It may be possible to purchase the property with no deposit.
+But you will generally be required to hand over a deposit of around 2-5% of the property purchase price.
+This compares favourably to a 10-20% deposit required by most Australian lenders for a standard mortgage product.

 What are the costs involved?